-The Addendum to the 2019 Projection Assumption Guidelines provides links to sources, data and calculations used in the development of the Guidelines.
+The Addendum to the 2023 Projection Assumption Guidelines provides links to sources, data and calculations used in the development of the Guidelines.
 The Addendum is provided for transparency and replicability of the Guidelines by financial planners and firms.

-Note that FP Canada Standards Council and IQPF distributed a long-term expectations survey to source data previously obtained through the Willis Towers Watson Annual Canadian Investment Perspectives Survey, which was last completed in 2016.
-FP Canada and IQPF thank all participants, including AON, Hexavest, IG Wealth Management, Desjardins, Normandin Beaudry, Optimum, PWL Capital Inc., WDS Investment Management, WisdomTree Asset Management, and all other contributors.
+Note that FP Canada Standards Council and IQPF distributed a long-term expectations survey to source data used in the Guidelines.
+In the fall of 2022, the survey was sent to industry firms and CFP and F.Pl. professionals who held the CFA designation.
+The source data points from the survey are detailed in the Addendum.
+FP Canada and IQPF thank all participants, including Aon, Canada Life, Guardian Capital, Harvest Portfolios, IG Wealth Management, Louisbourg Investments, PWL Capital Inc., WDS Investment Management, as well as all other contributors.